Home > Schengen zone > Currency in the Schengen Area

 Norway uses the Norwegian krone (NOK), not the euro.
 If you’re traveling to Oslo, Bergen, or anywhere else in Norway, you’ll be making transactions with the krone.

 Poland uses the Polish złoty (PLN), not the euro.
-If you’re traveling in Poland, whether it’s Warsaw or somewhere else, you’ll be using the zloty for your purchases and transactions.
+If you’re traveling in Poland, whether it’s in Warsaw or somewhere else, you’ll be using the zloty for your purchases and transactions.

 In general, you should be fine using your debit or credit card in Poland, but it never hurts to carry a small amount of cash on you just in case.

-The euro (€).
-Portugal adopted the euro as their official currency in 1999.
 Whether you're in Lisbon or Porto, you can use euros for all transactions.
 Before they adopted the euro, their official currency was the Portuguese escudo.

 Debit card usage is very common (and expected) in Portugal, but it never hurts to have a few euros on hand.